How to use WP Crontrol

 WP Crontrol enables you to take control of the cron events on your WordPress website.
 From the admin screens you can:

-• View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
+• View all cron events along with their arguments, schedule, callback functions, and when they are next due.

 • Edit, delete, pause, resume, and immediately run cron events.